Checking that adjoining pattern pieces match and any curve that continues from one piece to the next needs to be a smooth curve.

 1. Bodice Block: Truing the Side Seam and the Armhole

-When making a personalised Bodice Block, you need to check that the side seams are the same length on the front and back (Image 1a & Image 1b) and that the Armhole curve is smooth (Image 1c & Image 1d).
+When making a personalized Bodice Block, you need to check that the side seams are the same length on the front and back (Image 1a & Image 1b) and that the Armhole curve is smooth (Image 1c & Image 1d).

 Line the side seams up from the armhole.
 Make a mark on the Bodice Back Block where it lines up to the Front Bodice Block side seam dart.